Reliable Cellular Automata with Self-Organization: Robust media

 \section{Robust media}

 This section defines a special type of one-dimensional medium called \df{robust}.
 From now on, when we talk about a medium with no qualification we will always mean a robust medium.
-For help in understanding the definition can be compared to the primitive variable-period media in Subsection ~\ref{ss.asynch}.
-The media defined in the present section have some features distinguishing them from cellular automata: non-lattice cells, damage, communication among non-nearest neighbors.
-The need for non-lattice cells was explained in Subsection ~\ref{ss.trouble}.
+The definition can be compared to the primitive variable-period media in Section~\ref{sec:asynch}.
+The main distinguishing feature is the notion of damage.

+\begin{remark} The paper~\cite{Gacs1dim86} used communication only between adjacent neighbors.
+It used a special mechanism for preventing accidental intrusions into an intact colony: growth in a zigzag pattern.
+Here this is achieved by communication between non-adjacent neighbors, enabling a colony of ``stronger'' cells to defend itself from the accidental intrusion by ``weaker'' cells.
+However, to simulate such a property on higher levels, it will also be used to pass information other than strength to non-adjacent neighbors. \end{remark}